dev-diaries/web/_posts/2019-06-15-im-just-good-at-googling-things.markdown

 and being able to differentiate between different resources that Google claims have the answer to your question.
-Having the baseline knowledge to write an efficient query into Stackoverflow takes years of knowledge and training, let alone being able to parse what the top Stackoverflow answer is telling you and implement that.
+Having the baseline knowledge to write an efficient query into Stackoverflow takes years of knowledge and training, let alone being able to parse what the top answer is telling you and implement that.
 So, don't get me wrong here, being able to research well is one thing, but you need a base skillset in web development to be able to interpret what you've found and put it to action.
 Part of being a good web development is being able to assimilate lots of information, combine it and put it towards